andrivet/ZX81-Debugger/README.md

 ![ZX81](assets/ZX81.png)

-This project provides a Visual Studio Extension in order to develop programs written in Z80 assembly language for the Sinclair ZX81.
+This project provides a Visual Studio Extension to develop programs written in Z80 assembly language for the Sinclair ZX81.
 In particular:

 * You can assemble Z80 programs without any other external software.
 * You can debug your programs within Visual Studio Code, stepping, putting breakpoints, etc.